team-mayes/atesa/docs/troubleshooting.rst

 #.
 ATESA itself

 A description of how to identify the category of error being encountered, and suggestions to resolve the issue, are provided.
+Further sections are provided for selected job types to facilitate troubleshooting in cases where the software appears to be functioning correctly, but the result is undesirable.
 If this page does not help you resolve your issue, please raise it on `our GitHub page <https://github.com/team-mayes/atesa>`_.

 Issues with the local shell or the batch system
 -----------------------------------------------